kubewarden/helm-charts/charts/kubewarden-defaults/README.md

 # kubewarden-defaults

-`kubewarden-defaults` is the Helm chart that installs a default PolicyServer required by the Kubewarden to run `ClusterAdmissionPolicy`.
+`kubewarden-defaults` is the Helm chart that installs a default PolicyServer required by the Kubewarden to run `ClusterAdmissionPolicy` and  `AdmissionPolicy`.
 It should be installed before installing any policies.

 ## Enable recommended policies

 The chart allows the user to install some recommended policies to enforce some best practice security checks.
-By the default, the policies are disable and the user must enables this feature.
+By the default, the policies are disabled and the user must enables this feature.
 The recommended policies are:

 - [allow privilege escalation policy](https://github.com/kubewarden/allow-privilege-escalation-psp-policy): prevents process to gain more privileges.